HeatherAntwine/FabricInventoryManagement/README.md

 Inventory Management system built using C#, Angular, and Microsoft SQL Server.
 Coming soon as an Android application, as well.

-System created for fabric and clothing store to manage inventory and track cost of materials and time spent on creating clothing.
+System created for fabric and clothing store to manage inventory, track cost of materials, and track time spent on creating clothing.